robusta-dev/robusta/docs/playbook-reference/actions/scans.rst

 Robusta includes built-in actions to scan and get insights on Kubernetes clusters.

-These actions can be triggered automatically on a schedule, manually using the Robusta UI and :ref:`manually using the robusta cli <Manual Triggers>`.
+These actions can be triggered:

+* Automatically, on a schedule.
+* On demand, via the Robusta UI.
+* On demand, via :ref:`cli command <Manual Triggers>`.

 Popeye - A Kubernetes Cluster Sanitizer
 ---------------------------------------------

-`Popeye <https://github.com/derailed/popeye>`_ is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
-By default Robusta will run one Popeye scan on startup.
+`Popeye <https://github.com/derailed/popeye>`_ is a utility that scans live Kubernetes clusters and reports potential issues with resources and configurations.

-To run :ref:`Scheduled` Popeye scans, add this to your `generated_values.yaml` file:
+By default, every instance of Robusta that's connected to the UI will run a Popeye scan on startup.
+Further Popeye scans can be triggered in the UI, and all scans can be viewed there.

+With or without the UI, you can configure additional scans on a :ref:`schedule <Scheduled>`.

 .. code-block:: yaml
     :name: cb-popeye-set-periodic-scan